frederik-hoeft/rimworld-more-injuries/README.md

 **Causes**: Injuries or [epinephrine injections](#epinephrine-autoinjector).

 **Effects**: At lower levels, an adrenaline rush can provide a temporary boost to consciousness, moving, and pain tolerance.
 At higher levels, it can cause a reduction in manipulation and sight.
 In extreme cases of overdose, it can lead to anxiety, panic, nausea, as well as, coma, [cardiac arrest](#cardiac-arrest), [hemorrhagic stroke](#hemorrhagic-stroke), and subsequent death.
+As adrenaline raises the heart rate and blood pressure, it can also reduce the effects of [hypovolemic shock](#hypovolemic-shock-star) for a short period of time.

 **Treatment**: Adrenaline is naturally metabolized by the body over time and effects last between a few minutes to a few hours in severe cases.
 In cases of overdose, the pawn may require medical treatment to treat symptoms and secondary effects.